Saint Kilian: Background

-There are several biographies of him.
+Several biographies of him are extant.
 The oldest texts which refer to him are an 8th-century necrology at Würzburg and the notice by Hrabanus Maurus in his martyrology.
 The name has several variations in spelling (e.g. Chillian, Killian, Cilian, Kilian).
 In Ireland, the preferred spelling is Cillian; the name appears thus in the Irish liturgical calendar.

 Accounts of his life

 According to Irish sources, Kilian was born to noble parents in approximately the year 640 in Cloughballybeg, near Mullagh in the south-east of what is now County Cavan in Ireland.
-Some records state that Kilian served as a monk in the celebrated monastery at Hy, Hy being an early name for what was later known as Iona.
+Some records state that Kilian served as a monk in the celebrated monastery at Hy, being an early name for what was later known as Iona.
 He began his education in Rosscarbery (the School of Ross), County Cork, and completed it in Tuosist in County Kerry.

 In the summer of 686 Kilian, with eleven companions, travelled through Gaul to Rome to receive missionary faculties from the Pope, arriving in late autumn and meeting with Pope Conon.
 From there they traveled to the castle of Würzburg, which was inhabited by the East Frankish ruler, Herzog (Duke) Gozbert, who was, like his people, still pagan.

 The original group separated – some departing to seek other fields of missionary work, while Kilian with two companions, the priest Colmán (also called Colonan or Kolonat) and the deacon Totnan, remained in Würzburg.
 Kilian made this town the base of his activity, which extended over an ever-increasing area in East Franconia and Thüringen (Thuringia).
 He converted Duke Gozbert with a large part of his subjects to Christianity.